 Career Change: Banking to Salon Owner

-Sarah went back to school at 47 years old.
-She resigned from her job at Wells Fargo Bank in May, took a summer break, then entered the Aveda Institute Minneapolis to get her cosmetology license in October of that same year.
-She'd received her bachelor's degree in Economics from the University of Minnesota back in 1990.
+Sarah Kelly resigned from her job at Wells Fargo Bank in the spring, took a summer break, and then entered the Aveda Institute Minneapolis to get her cosmetology license in the fall of that same year.
+Previous to that, she had received her bachelor's degree in Economics from the University of Minnesota back in 1990.

 "It's not exactly graduate school, but I've opened a salon and have had a very successful shop for a few years now.
 I've been so much happier in my new vocation.
 It's my dream job and it's absolutely what I was meant to do.

 "Too old for school?
 Absolutely not!
 I was anxious about going to school with kids half my age, but I was also a more dedicated and serious student.
 I was motivated to lose weight—it is the beauty industry, after all.

 "I worried for nothing.
 The kids were gracious and respectful.
 A lot of them called me Mom.
 I was their surrogate mom away from home.
 I was flattered when they asked me for advice.
 I was gratified that they accepted me in their lives.
 I was floored when they asked me to speak at our graduation.
 It was very flattering."

 Back-to-School Age: 55

 Degree: B.A. in International Studies

-As a 55-year-old freshman with zero college credits, Theresa had a steep road ahead of her when she enrolled at NYU School of Professional Studies (NYU-SCPS).
-There'd been a 38-year gap since her last formal schooling, and she had no SAT scores.
-But she did have decades of life experience from which to draw.
+As a 55-year-old freshman with zero college credits, Theresa had a steep road ahead of her when she enrolled at NYU School of Professional Studies.
+There had been a 38-year gap since her last formal schooling.
+She had no SAT scores, but she did have decades of life experience from which to draw.